jonathanongzm/jonathanongzm.github.io/readme.txt

 bundle exec jekyll serve

-# How to commit and push changes:
+# How to pull, commit and push changes:

 git pull origin main